sonniebailey/sonniebailey.github.io/about-content.md

 ## Fairhaven Wealth's primary service

 Fairhaven Wealth's primary service for new clients consists of two three-hour discussions, that take place within approximately one or two weeks of each other.
-These meetings are followed by a draft financial plan report, which you read and we discuss before finalising the rerport.
-From there it is up to you whether and to what exent you implement the recommendations in this plan.
+These meetings are followed by a draft financial plan report, which you read and we discuss before finalising the report.
+From there it is up to you whether and to what extent you implement the recommendations in this plan.

 That said, this isn't a fixed package.
 The right shape for an engagement depends on what you want from it.
 Some clients want exactly this; others want something smaller, or something differently shaped.
 I'm happy to start with an initial conversation — at no cost and no obligation — to work out whether and how we might work together.
 If what you actually want from me is a one-off conversation rather than what is described above, that's fine too.